 There's also a nature shop as well as picnic areas to enjoy your lunch, and playgrounds where the kids can work off some of their energy.

-For current admission fees, please visit The Animal Farm Petting Zoo.
+For current admission fees, please visit the website.
 (Note: there are group rates available for parties of 20 or more.
 See their website for more details.)

 02 of 04

 The Town of Brookhaven's Holtsville Wildlife & Ecology Center features a FREE zoo and more, all built on a reclaimed landfill.
 Kids can view buffalo, bobcats, eagles and more.
 The zoo is generally open seven days a week.

 The complex also features a park that offers a triple pool complex, an exercise trail fitness course, nature preserve, ecology exhibits and tours, free compost, greenhouses and a picnic area.